thegenemyers/FASTK/README.md

 one can view the histogram of k-mer counts with **Histex** where the -h specifies the interval of frequencies do be displayed where 1 is assumed if the lower bound is not given.

-**Histex** further analyzes the histogram to suggest the implied diploid and haploid coverge of the underlying genome sequence and threshold values one might use to classify kmers as *ERROR*, *HAPLOID*, *DIPLOID*, or *REPEAT*.

 ```
 3. Tabex [-t<int>] <source_root>.K<k>  (LIST|CHECK|(<k-mer:string>) ...
 ```

-Given that a set of k-mer counter table files for k = # have been generated, ***Tabex*** opens the tables (one per thread) and then performs the sequence of actions specified by the remaining arguments on the command line.
+Given that a set of k-mer counter table files for k-mer size \<k> have been generated, ***Tabex*** opens the tables (one per thread) and then performs the sequence of actions specified by the remaining arguments on the command line.
 The literal argument LIST lists the contents of the table in radix order.
-CHECK checks that the tables are indeed sorted.
+CHECK checks that the table is indeed sorted.
 Otherwise the argument is interpreted as a k-mer and it is looked up in the table and its count returned if found.
 If the -t option is given than only those k-mers with counts greater or equal to the given value are operated upon.